jos3ph-m/gatsby-hello/README.md

 # gatsby-hello

-Recipes App, built with Gatsby to help learn Gatsby.
+Simply Recipes App, built with Gatsby to help learn Gatsby.

 You can find the live deploy [here.](https://simply-gatsby-recipes.netlify.app/)